8K or "8K"? Yep, it's confusing...

 The World's First True8K™ Theater

-In March 2016, we will install the world's first True8K™ system in the Burke Baker Planetarium at the Houston Museum of Natural Science using Digistar 5 with 10 Sony VPL-GTZ280 4K laser phosphor projectors.
-This will be the highest resolution fulldome system in the world.
+In March 2016, E&S installed the world's first True8K™ system in the Burke Baker Planetarium at the Houston Museum of Natural Science using Digistar with 10 Sony VPL-GTZ280 4K laser phosphor projectors.
+At the time of its installation it was the highest resolution fulldome system in the world.